xinwenfu/VChat_CFG/README.md

 ### Dumpbin
 1. Enable CFG in VChat and recompile the binary.
-2. Open the Developer Powershell for Visual Studio
+2. Open the Developer Powershell for Visual Studio.

     <img src="Images/EDB1.png">